 Thus when we journey out at first light to take our leave, we must be careful.
-The true joy of a venture cannot be contained by any wisdom held by any sage, of course, but in equal measure should it not be allowed to flow forth unrestrained.
+Of course, we all know the true joy of a venture outdoors cannot be contained by any wisdom held by any sage, but in equal measure should we not permit that joy to flow forth unrestrained.
 If overjoyed, we might rush into a senseless squabble with one of the others on their own sacred journeys.
 And if underjoyed, well… then what good would be the walk?

 At either extreme we will never receive our journey’s reward.

 The interruption came from Peach, as usual, the youngest wolf in the pack, the one who always had a glimmer in her eye.

 Then why offer a reward at all?
 If love is the higher order, then shouldn’t it be its own reward?

 Yoshi saw in her much of himself, much of his own once youthful impertinence.
 In fact he had already been keeping a close watch on her in recent days, observing her with care and an all-too-knowing smirk.

 He took great pains to hide that smirk in his response.
 He knew she would not yet appreciate it.

 We cannot understand a biped’s mind, Yoshi said.
 To attempt it is a fool’s errand.
 For, while a human might stand as tall as a cat’s leap, it is their innovation and imagination that truly takes them to heights unknown.